-- Advisor ("Berichterstatter or" Gutachter"): This is usually a professor or a "Privatdozent" who acts as the first examiner. - Co-Advisor ("Zweitgutachter"): This is usually a professor or a "Privatdozent" who acts as the second examiner. - Supervisor ("Betreuer"): He/she supervises the Master Student, is often the Advisor or Co-Advisor, but can also be research staff (see also "group leader"). - Privatdozent": This is an habilitated staff member.
-He can act as an Advisor.
+- Advisor ("Berichterstatterinnen or" Gutachterinnen"): This is usually a professor or a "Privatdozentinnen" or a "Juniorprofessorinnen" who acts as the first examiner. - Co-Advisor ("Zweitgutachterinnen"): This is usually a professor or a "Privatdozentinnen" or a "Juniorprofessorinnen" who acts as the second examiner. - Supervisor ("Betreuerinnen"): They supervise the Master Student, are often the Advisor or Co-Advisor, but can also be research staff (see also "group leader"). - "Privatdozentinnen": This is a habilitated staff member.
+They can act as an Advisor.
 However, the second examiner must be a full professor in this case.
 This is also true for so-called "apl.
-Professor". - Group Leader ("Gruppenleiter"): Group leaders in Campus North are senior scientists.
+Professor". - Group Leader ("Gruppenleiterinnen"): Group leaders in Campus North are senior scientists.
 They can act as Supervisors, but not as Advisors if they are not habilitated or are an "apl.
-Professor" (please see "Privatdozent"). - "Responsible Lecturer": This is the "Modulverantwortliche" who enters the final grade of his/her module into the Campus Management System.
+Professor" (please see "Privatdozentin").

-- "Examination Office" ("Prüfungssekretariat"): This is the "Prüfungssekretariat" of the Faculty of Physics.
-The Examination Office is currently managed by Ms. Müller. - © Campus Management System (CAS): Amongst others, results of modules are entered in CAS. - Course Component": This is the so-called "Teilleistung", often a lecture. - 1 "Seminar on the Specialization Phase": This is also referred to as "Studierendenseminar", in which also BSc students give their talks.
-It is currently scheduled on Wednesdays 16:00-17:30 hours.
-Registration takes place via booking a timeslot in the respective Ilias course and by sending a mail with the booked date at Kathi Maurer.
+- "Responsible Lecturer": This is the "Modulverantwortliche" who enters the final grade of his/her module into the Campus Management System. - "Examination Office" ("Prüfungssekretariat"): This is the "Prüfungssekretariat" of the Faculty of Physics.
+The Examination Office is currently managed by Ms. Müller. - Campus Management System (CAS): Amongst others, results of modules are entered in CAS. - "Course Component": This is the so-called "Teilleistung", often a lecture. - "Seminar on the Specialization Phase": This is also referred to as "Hauptseminar", in which also BSc students give their talks.
+Registration takes place via booking a timeslot in the respective Ilias course.